Arthritis in Dogs

 The number of things you can try to help your dog with arthritis can seem overwhelming, so I'm going to suggest some ways to get started.

-1. DIET One of the best things you can do for a dog with arthritis is to keep him lean.
+1. WEIGHT & DIET One of the best things you can do for a dog with arthritis is to keep him lean.
 Ideally, your dog should be quite lean, with ribs easily felt but not hip or backbones protruding.
 If your dog is at all overweight, start him on a weight loss program right away -- note that traditional high-carbohydrate weight loss products are not recommended.
 See my article on Weight Loss Diets for some guidelines on helping your dog to lose weight.
 Also see the section below on Supplements and Diet Guidelines for dogs with arthritis for more information, and the section on Senior and overweight dogs on my Commercial Dog Foods page.

 If possible, reduce the amount of grains and starchy carbohydrates in the diet and increase the amount of protein.
 This can be done by feeding a better quality food, by using canned instead of dry foods, by adding fresh foods such as eggs and meat to the diet, or by feeding a home made diet.
 Many arthritic dogs improve when grains are removed from the diet, but if this doesn't help your dog, you don't need to continue to avoid them.